Leah Souffrant is the author of Entanglements and Plain Burned Things.

 VISUAL

-Leah Souffrant’s visual at has been exhibited at A.I.R.
-Gallery and Williamsburg Art & Historical Center in Brooklyn.
+Leah Souffrant’s visual art has been exhibited at A.I.R.
+Gallery, Gowanus Creative Studios, and Williamsburg Art & Historical Center in Brooklyn.

 CONTACT